georgetdn/SYSCPPCPlinux/SYSCPPCP/README.md

 ## Simple Yet Sophisticated C++ Class Persistence or SYSCPPCP ##
 Store C++ class data in a file and manipulate it programmatically or using SmallSQL(included)
 ## Requirements:
-Linux (tested on Ubuntu), g++-14, version 14.2.0 compiler and   GNU Readline library (installed automatically)
+Linux (tested on Ubuntu), g++-14, version 14.2.0 compiler, GNU Readline library (installed automatically), 'sudo' for user running the install.
 ## Installing
 To install and build the framework and SmallSQL application download the project as a zip file.
 After you unzip the file go to SYSCPPCP directory in a Bash shell execute the ./build.
 The build will take about five minutes
 This process will build a framework based on the sample templates from _\SYSCPPCP\SYSCPPCPcodeGenrtators\templates_ .